SapitoSucio/froggo-guides/docs/script_commands.md

 \***achievementremove**(**<achievement id\>**{,**<char id\>**})

-This function will remove an achievement from the player's log for the attached player or the supplied **<char id\>**.
+This function will remove an achievement from the player`s log for the attached player or the supplied **<char id\>**.

 Returns `true` on success and `false` on failure.